Is a stipend considered earned income?

 If you receive a taxable stipend, you'll need to report it as income on your tax return.
 The exact reporting method depends on how you're classified by the payer and the forms you receive.

 For non-employee stipends over $600, you should receive a Form 1099-MISC from the payer.
 You'll report this income on Schedule C of your tax return as self-employment income.
-This means you'll also be responsible for paying self-employment taxes, which cover your Social Security and Medicare contributions.
+This means you'll also be responsible for paying stipend and self-employment tax, which covers your Social Security and Medicare contributions.

 If you're paid a stipend as an employee, your employer will issue a Form W-2 at year-end.
 Your stipend income will be included in the wages reported on this form, and any taxes withheld will be credited against your tax liability.

-It's important to keep accurate records of your stipend payments and related expenses.
-If you use any portion of your stipend for qualified education or work-related costs, you may be able to claim deductions to offset some of the taxable income.
+Keep accurate records of your stipend payments and related expenses.
+If you use any portion of your stipend for qualified education or work-related costs, you may be able to claim deductions to offset some of the taxable stipend income.

-While both stipends and earned income provide financial support, they have distinct characteristics that impact your taxes and employment status.
+While both stipends and earned income provide financial support, the question of whether is a stipend considered earned income comes down to distinct characteristics that impact your taxes and employment status.

 Earned income characteristics